 Residential pool heat pumps cost $2,000-$5,500 for the unit.
 Installation adds $500-$1,500 for electrical and plumbing.
 Total installed cost: $2,500-$7,000.
 The Pentair UltraTemp, Hayward HeatPro, and AquaCal TropiCal are the leading residential brands.

-Gas heaters (Pentair MasterTemp, Hayward H-Series) are the standard choice for cold climates — they heat rapidly regardless of ambient temperature and work at 30°F or below.
-Heat pumps lose efficiency below 50°F and most units shut off below 45–50°F ambient.
+Gas heaters (Pentair MasterTemp, Hayward H-Series) are the standard choice for cold climates - they heat rapidly regardless of ambient temperature and work at 30 degrees F or below.
+Heat pumps lose efficiency below 50 degrees F and most units shut off below 45-50 degrees F ambient.